tamslo/wikipedia-wikidata-parser/README.md

 ### Tools
 To access a Wikipedia article, we use the Wikipedia Python package with the addition that it returns the page properties, including the identifer of the related Wikidata item ([see Sören's pull request](https://github.com/goldsmith/Wikipedia/pull/147)).

-To perform NLP tasks on the article, we use the [Stanford CoreNLP Toolkit](https://stanfordnlp.github.io/CoreNLP/).
+To perform NLP tasks on the article, we use the [Stanford CoreNLP Toolkit](https://stanfordnlp.github.io/CoreNLP/) and [Spacy](https://spacy.io/).

 ### Test Data
 To prove our concept, we started to parse only one Wikipedia article.
 We chose [Douglas Adams](https://en.wikipedia.org/wiki/Douglas_Adams) (by the way, check his identifer on Wikidata) because we assumed that an article about a person holds information which is well parsable.